michaellev/cyclejs-components/docs/contributing.md

 #### The component’s `index.ts`

 1. It must export the component’s `Sources` and `Sinks` interfaces as these names.
-1. Each source and sink of the component, except `DOM` sink/source and `DOMSource` sink, must be documented.
-This is done using a single comment above each source/sink type definition.
+1. Each source and sink of the component must be documented.
+This is done using a single comment above each source/sink type definition. *Common properties* have constant documentation.
+If provided, documentation for *common properties* will be *appended* to the constant documentation.
+The common properties are `DOM` source, `DOM` sink, `HTTP` source and `HTTP` sink.
 1. Each component must be isolated [using `isolate`](https://cycle.js.org/api/isolate.html).

 #### Tests